Financial Modeling, Fourth Edition

 “Financial Modeling belongs on the desk of every finance professional.
 Its no-nonsense, hands-on approach makes it an indispensable tool.”

 —Hal R. Varian, Dean, School of Information Management and Systems, University of California, Berkeley

 “Financial Modeling is highly recommended to readers who are interested in an introduction to basic, traditional approaches to financial modeling and analysis, as well as to those who want to learn more about applying spreadsheet software to financial analysis."

 —Edward Weiss, Journal of Computational Intelligence in Finance

 “Benninga has a clear writing style and uses numerous illustrations, which make this book one of the best texts on using Excel for finance that I've seen.”

 About the Author

-Simon Benninga is Professor of Finance and Director of the Sofaer International MBA program at the Faculty of Management at Tel-Aviv University.
+The late Simon Benninga was Professor of Finance and Director of the Sofaer International MBA program at the Faculty of Management at Tel-Aviv University.
 For many years he was a Visiting Professor at the Wharton School of the University of Pennsylvania.

 —Robert A. Taggart, Professor of Finance, Carroll School of Management, Boston College